star-inc/abigail/README.md

 use Abigail\Server;

 Server::create('/admin', new MyRestApi\Admin) //base entry points `/admin`
-    ->setDebugMode(true) //prints the debug trace, line number and file if a exception has been thrown.
+    ->setDebugMode(true) //prints the debug trace, line number and file if an exception has been thrown.

     ->addGetRoute('login', 'doLogin') // => /admin/login
     ->addGetRoute('logout', 'doLogout') // => /admin/logout